acostajake/gql/README.md

 DataScience's Frontend Code Test
 ==================

 This is an at-home exercise that we use as part of our standard interview process for frontend and full-stack developers.
-It requirements are designed to provide us with enough insight to evaluate your skillset, but feel free to expand on its feature set if you have time (not required).
+Its requirements are designed to provide us with enough insight to evaluate your skillset, but feel free to expand on its feature set if you have time (not required).

-In this test, you will be using the public GraphQL api provided by Yelp to build a client-side application that lists the top businesses around a specified location.
+In this test, you will be using the public GraphQL API provided by Yelp to build a client-side application that lists the top businesses around a specified location.

 ## Instructions